-- Chains are UV resistant and won’t break down.
+- Chains are UV resistant and won’t break down, choice of left or right.
 Chain lengths are 3/4’s of the way down the shade.

 - Outdoor shades are constructed with a heavy duty aluminum weight bar at the bottom to prevent fraying.
 This bar comes in white, black, bronze, light beige, or gray and is secured to the welded bottom weight pocket.

 - Stainless steel D Rings with self tapping screws are included with each shade to tie it down.
 Also available are optional custom 6″ bungee cords.
 Secure bungee cords to the D Rings as shown in the photo to minimize how much the shades move in windy conditions.
 We can custom manufacturer bungee cords to the length you need.